centrifugal/documentation/FAQ.md

 ### Can Centrifugo scale horizontally?

-Yes and no. Centrifugo scalability now limited by Redis throughput.
-Redis is very fast – for example it can handle more than 100000 PUB/SUB messages per second.
+Yes, it can.
+It can do this using builtin Redis Engine.
+Redis is very fast – for example it can handle hundreds of thousands requests per second.
 This should be OK for most applications in internet.
 But if you are using Centrifugo and approaching this limit then it's possible to add sharding support to balance queries between different Redis instances.
-Just open an issue on Github and we will work on this.

-### Can I publish new messages from client side?

-You can and this is what channel option `publish` for.
-But when publishing from client side your application will never see that message, so you can't validate it, can't save it into database.
-So the idiomatic Centrifugo usage is send new message to your backend first, do whatever you want with it and then publish to channel via Centrifugo API so it will be broadcasted to all connected clients subscribed on this channel.

-### How I should organize channel namespaces?

-The best practice here is use separate namespace for every real-time feature that needs custom channel options.
-It's more flexible and configurable in the end.
+This is already possible but not documented as we consider this experimental - please, connect us in this case - open issue on Github.

 ### Centrifugo stops accepting new connections, why?